insys-icom/M3_Container/doc/FAQ.md

 2 Can I develop containers on Windows?
 --------------------------------------
-Most likely not.
+Yes, but there are limitations.
 Windows file systems do not know basic stuff like symlinks or detailed file permissions.
-Thatfore a lot of the open source project will not cross compile.
+Thatfore some of the open source project will not cross compile out of the box (like "busybox").
 Packing a container also requires symlinks and the ability to set the read/write/execute bits.
-If you have nothing else apart from Windows, you will have to have all sources within the virtual machine.
+If you have nothing else apart from Windows, you will have to have all sources within the virtual machine with the C/C++ SDK.

+There are other programming languages, which do not need a cross compiler like Python or Go.
+Using one of these and use the routers capabilities to export containers and you will be fine.

 3 Can I use the already existing /media/sf_M3_Container in my VM?
 -----------------------------------------------------------------
-Yes.
-VirtualBox will mount the directory automatically there, if the user configured the Shared Folder in the GUI.
-It is recommended to remove the empty directory `/home/user/src` and replace it with a symlink to the automatically created directory: `> rm /home/usr/src; ln -s /media/sf_M3_Container /home/user/M3_Container`.
+There could be a problem with the Group and User IDs that will prevent write permission.
+To avoid this it is recomended to let the SDK mount the shared folder (as described in "Install_Virtualbox.md").

 4 Why fails compiling busybox with "read-only filesystem"?
 ----------------------------------------------------------